krahets/hello-algo/en/docs/chapter_data_structure/number_encoding.md

 <p align="center"> Figure 3-4 &nbsp; Conversions between sign-magnitude, one's complement, and two's complement </p>

-Although sign-magnitude is the most intuitive, it has limitations.
+Although <u>sign-magnitude</u> is the most intuitive, it has limitations.
 For one, **negative numbers in sign-magnitude cannot be directly used in calculations**.
 For example, in sign-magnitude, calculating $1 + (-2)$ results in $-3$, which is incorrect.

 $$
 \begin{aligned}